-Head bartender Jenn Knott calls this cocktail "a one-stop shop for all of the flavors reminiscent of the changing seasons."
-For it, she infuses Cutty Sark scotch with roasted pecans, then simmers it with apple cider, Fonseca Bin No. 27 port, honey syrup, cinnamon sticks and cloves.
+To make it, she infuses Cutty Sark scotch with roasted pecans, then simmers it with apple cider, Fonseca Bin No. 27 port, honey syrup, cinnamon sticks and cloves.
 It's served in an Irish coffee mug and garnished with a soft caramel candy.
-It reminds Knott of growing up in Michigan and picking apples at the orchards with her family during the fall.
+It reminds Knott, she says, of growing up in Michigan and picking apples at the orchards with her family during the fall.

-- 1 1/2 oz Pecan-infused Cutty Sark blended scotch*
+- 1 1/2 cups pecan-infused Cutty Sark blended scotch*

 - 3/4 cup Fonseca Bin No. 27 port

-Place all the ingredients in a pan, and bring to a boil.
+Place all the ingredients in a medium saucepot and bring to a boil.